MerosCrypto/Meros/docs/Protocol/Merit.md

 - version is 0.
 - last must be equivalent to the hash of the current tail Block.
+- significant is greater than 0 (exclusive) and at most 26280 (inclusive).
 - miner is a valid, non-infinite, BLS Public Key if the miner is new or a valid nickname if the miner isn't new.
 - time must be greater than the latest Block’s time.
+- signature must be valid.
 - hash must not be less than the current difficulty.

 If the BlockHeader is valid, full nodes sync the rest of the Block via a `BlockBodyRequest`.